LolaMartin/MagicDome/README.md

 With the opening.ino we could add a melody in the turn on of dome, it can be changed easily adding new frecuencies and durations from the new melody.

+You can look all proyect here -> https://www.instructables.com/Magic-Dome/